-The Arizona Board of Regents is required by law to establish uniform guidelines and criteria for classifying students' residency to determine those students who must pay non-resident tuition.
+The Arizona Board of Regents is required by law to establish uniform guidelines and criteria for classifying students' residency to determine those students who must pay nonresident tuition.
 The following is a summary of the guidelines used to determine residency for tuition purposes.
-A complete explanation of the Arizona Board of Regents' residency classification policies is available in Registration Services, University Center Building 120.
+A complete explanation of the Arizona Board of Regents' residency classification policies is available in Admission Services (www.west.asu.edu/admissions), University Center Building 120.